Introduction

 Modern Applications in Machine Learning

-The rise of machine learning has given the Müller-Brown potential new purpose.
-Modern Machine Learning Interatomic Potentials (MLIPs)56 aim to bridge the gap between quantum mechanical accuracy and classical force field efficiency by training flexible models on expensive quantum chemistry data.
+The rise of machine learning has given the Müller-Brown potential renewed purpose.
+Modern Machine Learning Interatomic Potentials (MLIPs)45 aim to bridge the gap between quantum mechanical accuracy and classical force field efficiency by training flexible models on expensive quantum chemistry data.

 This creates a benchmarking challenge: with countless ML architectures available, how do you objectively compare them?
-The Müller-Brown potential provides a perfect solution—an exactly known potential energy surface that can generate unlimited, noise-free training data.
+The Müller-Brown potential provides an ideal solution, an exactly known potential energy surface that can generate unlimited, noise-free training data.

 • How well does a given architecture learn complex, curved surfaces?